 Title: Concertmaster — The Marlowe and Patricia Kluter Endowed Chair

-Mari Thomas is a graduate of the University of Cincinnati College Conservatory of Music where she was awarded a Bachelor of Music and an Artist Diploma in Violin Performance.
+Mari is a graduate of the University of Cincinnati College Conservatory of Music where she was awarded a Bachelor of Music and an Artist Diploma in Violin Performance.
 Mari studied with Kurt Sassmannshaus and the legendary Dorothy Delay.
 While at CCM she played with the Ensemble for the 18th Century Music conducted by Mr. Eiji Hashimoto, several years as leader and soloist.
 Mari taught in the Starling Preparatory String Project at the U of C, CCM which caters for gifted secondary students.
 Her awards include successes in the Young Musicians’ Foundation in Los Angeles, the Santa Barbara Young Artists and Pasadena Instrumental Competitions, and the Starling and Werner Scholarships.

 Mari has taught and performed around the world, including three years as violin instructor at the University of Canberra in Australia.
-While there, she served as concertmistress of the Canberra Symphony Orchestra, and she also appeared with that ensemble as a soloist.
+While there, she served as concertmaster of the Canberra Symphony Orchestra, and she also appeared with that ensemble as a soloist.
 Upon her return to Cincinnati Mari served as concertmaster and frequent soloist with the Kentucky Symphony Orchestra for seven years.